Discworld: Witches

 The witches appear in many Discworld books, and are protagonists in seven.
-They also appeared in the short story "The Sea and Little Fishes".
+They also appear in the short story "The Sea and Little Fishes".
 Their stories frequently draw on ancient European folklore and fairy tales, and parody famous works of literature, particularly by Shakespeare.

 City Watch

 The stories featuring the Ankh-Morpork City Watch are urban fantasy, and frequently depict a traditional, magically run fantasy world coming into contact with modern technology.
 They revolve around the growth of the Ankh-Morpork City Watch from a hopeless gang of three to a fully-equipped and efficient police force.
 The stories are largely police procedurals, featuring crimes with heavy political or societal overtones.

 The main character Sam Vimes is a haggard, cynical, working-class street copper.
 When introduced in Guards!
 Guards!, he is the alcoholic captain of the three-person Night Watch, which also includes the lazy, cowardly, and none-too-bright sergeant Fred Colon and Corporal Nobby Nobbs, a petty thief in his own right.
-Then Carrot Ironfoundersson, a 6-foot-6-inch-tall (1.98 m) dwarf-by-adoption, joins the Watch.
+Then Carrot Ironfoundersson, a 6 ft 6 in dwarf-by-adoption, joins the Watch.